bitfwdcommunity/Issue-your-own-ERC20-token/README.md

 # Tutorials
-A series of tutorials to help you realise the importance and coolness of Blockchain
+A series of tutorials to entertain and educate regarding the importance and awesomeness of Blockchain tech

-Hello fellow mooners 🌙 🚀
+Hello fellow passengers, the destination is : `moon  🚀🌙`

-As a blockchain community enabler, we want to help you be a part of the Blockchain community and the spread the message.
-In doing so, we have created a series of tutorials to help you get started!
+bitfwd is Blockchain community initiative, we want to help you be a part of the Blockchain community, gain the necessary literacy.
+We have created a series of tutorials to help you get started!

-Tutorial 1: Issue your own token on Ethereum in less than 20 minutes.
+* Tutorial 1: Issue your own token on Ethereum in less than 20 minutes.

-Tutorial 2:
+* Tutorial 2: Coming soon: Launch your ICO in 20 min

-Tutorial 3:
+* Tutorial 3: TBD

-Tutorial 4:
+* Tutorial 4: TBD

-Tutorial 5:
+* Tutorial 5: TBD

-Let us know if you have any questions or comments.!
+Let us know if you have any questions or comments!